 Then you will be shown around the factory and get acquainted with the techniques and the range of types of equipment, beginning with the dried barley itself.
 In the factory, you will be guided through every step of the distillation process.

 Take into account that our young history with whiskey is due to the fact that we couldn't grow barley in Iceland from the 13th century, when a cold period started in Iceland.
 The Vikings grew barley from the Settlement of Iceland until the 13th century, but it wasn't until around 30 years ago that we were able to start growing barley again when it started getting warmer in Iceland.

-Tasting the gin - quite raggedly looking after an awful flu
+Tasting the gin - quite thin and raggedly looking after an awful flu

 The Icelandic barley is different from other barley.
 Because of how cold our summers are it grows a bit slower, which makes the husk thicker and gives it more taste.

 It is lower in starch and sugar compared to the barley grown in Norway or Sweden, so we get less alcohol per batch, but a more earthy taste.

 My husband giving us a guided tour of the whiskey distillery

 After the tour of the brewery, it was time to sample more of their spirits!
 Be ready for tasting some 9 spirit samples, all in all, one of which is Navy Strength Gin (57%) - and have the number for a local taxi ready to drive you back ;)

 You will be introduced to and offered to taste the premium pot-boiled gin called Vor, the Icelandic whiskey Flóki, and the herb-infused Víti (Hell) which is an Icelandic brennivín.
 The whiskey has different flavours depending on how long it has been in the barrels.